-This grant scheme is targeted at supporting practice-based research projects.
+This grant scheme is targeted at supporting practicebased research projects.
 The types of research listed below are out of scope for this grants scheme.

 - 1. Basic science research. - 2.
 Research only occurring in a primary health care network. - 3.
-Pharmaceutical-sponsored clinical trials. - 4.
+Commercially-sponsored clinical trials. - 4.
+Descriptive research research that is 'idea generation' or 'monitoring' as described in the Translational Research Framework. - 5.
 Projects with a primary focus on cancer.
-Funding in this area is provided by the Cancer Institute NSW and includes the Translational Program Grants. - 5.
-Projects where the host LHD is not responsible for implementation of the research findings.

-Projects with fundamental flaws in the methods will not progress through to the Full Application stage or be funded.
+Funding in this area is provided by the Cancer Institute NSW and includes the Translational Program Grants. - 6.
+Projects where the host LHD is not responsible for implementation of the research findings. - 1 Projects with fundamental flaws in the methods will not progress through to the Full Application stage or be funded.